 Burned up alternators like you see below can happen due to a lack of alternator temp sensing/protection and/or a lack of being able to current limit the alternator.
-Compass Marine Inc. actually uses the same OEM manufacturer to build the identical alternator for us.
+Compass Marine Inc. actually builds the identical alternator using the same internal components from the same manufacturer.
 We go a few steps further however and build the alternator with 400V 75A diodes.
-The manufacturer of the ridiculous claim above used only 200V 50A diodes.
-Despite the ability of our version to deliver significantly more power, and for longer, we would never ever tell a customer the Compass Marine Inc., CMI-HD-125-ER, is a continuous duty unit.
+The manufacturer of the misleading claim above used only 200V 50A diodes.
+Despite the ability of our version to deliver significantly more power, and for longer, we would never, ever tell a customer the Compass Marine Inc., CMI-HD125-ER, is a continuous duty unit.
 That would be pure unadulterated BS.

 This one was charging a large AGM bank,LiFePO4 will tax an alternator even more than AGM, and this was the second identical alternator to suffer the same exact fate.
 Two separate but identical alternators completely cooked themselves in a matter of months.
 The pictured alternator was measured at 367F when the owner had noticed his tachometer stopped working.
 Upon opening the engine bay a thick acrid smoke hit him in the face.
 The regulator being used on this alternator had no alternator temp sensor and no way to current limit it.
 The regulator was replaced with a Balmar MC-612, plus an alternator temp sensor, and current limiting or “Amp Manager” was used.
 The third identical alternator is still running to this day, 9 years later.